pairinteraction/pairinteraction/README.md

 - [Getting Started as a Contributor] - Discover the many ways you can help improve PairInteraction, from contributing to the repository to providing quantum defects.

-- [Overview About PairInteraction's Architecture] - Find out how PairInteraction is structured.
+- [Overview of PairInteraction's Architecture] - Find out how PairInteraction is structured.

 - [Style Guide] - Learn about the coding style used in PairInteraction.